ioustamora/ide-rs/README.md

 - **⚡ Professional Build System**: Integrated Cargo toolchain with real-time feedback
 - **🏗️ Extensible Architecture**: Plugin-ready design for unlimited expansion possibilities

-### **🚀 Ready for Production**

-This IDE is **immediately usable** for:
-- Creating professional Rust GUI applications
-- Rapid prototyping with visual design tools
-- Learning Rust development with AI assistance
-- Building complex applications with rich component libraries
-- Managing complete project lifecycles from conception to deployment

 ### **🎯 Perfect for**